rhennessey3/notefulladdnotesaddfolders/README.md

 This was created to practice developing and thinking in React, including unit testing and tying the app to a backend server (see here: https://github.com/omaiyea/noteful-server)

 ## Built With
-Front end: React, Enzyme, CSS, JavaScript
+Front end: React, Enzyme, CSS

 Back end: Node, Chai, Mocha, Supertest